NafiAsib/bookstore/README.md

 Bookstore is a flutter app that uses the [Google Books APIs](https://developers.google.com/books) to show users books and lets them add/remove books from their favorite list.
 Authetication is handled using [Sign in With Google](https://developers.google.com/identity/gsi/web/guides/overview).
 Users favorite list is stored in [Firebase Cloud Firestore](https://firebase.google.com/docs/firestore)

+Currently the `Add to favorite` & `Remove from favorite` is pretty much ambigous.
+Pressing on the `Heart` icon of book card checks if the book is already in favorites.
+Based on that it either removes the book from favorites or add the book in favorites.
+There's not much of a visual feedback to that.
+Only a toast is shown.

 ## Getting Started

 - clone the git repository `git clone https://github.com/NafiAsib/bookstore.git`